 If you want to advance your career in the community services field, our community services course will equip you with the knowledge and real-world experience to succeed.

 During our course, we encourage you to form a community of learners with your fellow students to share experiences, develop critical reflective skills and enrich your learning experience.
 You will also benefit from taking part in practical placement and applied learning subjects, and pick up real world experience working in and around the community services sector.

 Your learning experience will be closely supported by our highly qualified and experienced teaching staff.
 The design of our degree will provide you with a qualification of high academic integrity that is directly applicable to community services work within your selected discipline area.

-Semester 1 2019: 18 February - 4 June (1st year: Tuesday and Thursday, 2nd year: Wednesday and Thursday, 3rd year: Tuesday and Wednesday)
+Semester 1 2020: Orientation Day 11 February 2020, 18 February - 4 June (1st year: Wednesday and Thursday, 2nd year: Tuesday, Thursday morning, Saturday morning 3rd year: Tuesday and Wednesday)

-Semester 2 2019: 29 July - 4 November (1st year: Tuesday and Thursday, 2nd year: Tuesday and Thursday, 3rd year: Tuesday and Thursday with one elective delivered on Saturday)
+Semester 2 2020: Orientatation Day 21 July, 2020, 29 July - 4 November (1st year: Tuesday and Thursday, 2nd year: Tuesday and Thursday, 3rd year: Tuesday and Thursday with one elective delivered on Saturday)

 Full time: 3 years or part time equivalent

 For information regarding dates such as enrolment, orientation and study breaks please visit the Academic Calendars page.